List of Fireman Sam characters: Sarah and James

 Sarah and James Jones are two original characters from the original series.
 Sarah and James are twin siblings.
 Sarah is the older twin and James is the younger twin.
 In the first five series, the two of them respected each other very much and were very well-behaved, but as of the sixth series, they have a sibling rivalry with each other and are not as well-behaved as they used to be.

 Originally, Sarah and James were very similar to each other, but later series developed them to have their own personalities.
 Sarah developed into being very outgoing, way tougher and braver than James and being a bit of a tomboy.
 While James developed into being sensitive and cautious, as he is often scared of many things and lacks confidence.
 Both Sarah and James changed appearance throughout the original series, the fifth series and the CGI series, mostly with the clothing.
 The two are always portrayed with short blonde hair.

 Their parents Charlie and Bronwyn Jones are introduced in Series 6, and their maternal grandfather Gareth Griffiths was introduced in Series 8.

 Mandy Flood

 Mandy Flood is a young girl who is friends with Norman Price.
 She lives with her parents Helen and Mike Flood.
+She was introduced in Series 5.
 Mandy is mixed race.

 Derek Price

 Derek Price is Norman's cousin.
-He is first introduced in Series 7 Episode 17 Double Trouble, where he is revealed to be a goody-two-shoes, the opposite to his cousin Norman.
+He is first introduced in Series 7, Episode 17; Double Trouble, where he is revealed to be a goody-two-shoes, the opposite to his cousin Norman.

 Derek appears in the 2009 film Fireman Sam: The Great Fire of Pontypandy.
 He is known as Derek Abney in the Spanish dub.